Kids' Climate Case 'Reluctantly' Dismissed By Appeals Court

 But, he continued, it was unclear if the court could compel the federal government to phase out fossil fuel emissions and draw down excess greenhouse gas emissions as the plaintiffs requested.

-"Reluctantly, we conclude that such relief is beyond our constitutional power," Hurwitz wrote, "Rather, the plaintiffs' impressive case for redress must be presented to the political branches of government."
+"Reluctantly, we conclude that such relief is beyond our constitutional power," Hurwitz wrote.
+"Rather, the plaintiffs' impressive case for redress must be presented to the political branches of government."

 The decision reversed an earlier ruling by a district court judge that would have allowed the case to move forward.